 TikTok Lawsuit for Teenage Harm

 The harm caused to teenagers and children by TikTok’s product design and algorithm has been linked to several deaths in the United States.
 The app has also been connected to several dangerous mental and physical impacts.
-Parents and young people harmed by TikTok have legal options to hold the platform accountable.
-Contact the Social Media Victims Law Center today to learn more about filing a TikTok harm lawsuit.
+Parents of young people harmed by TikTok have legal options to hold the platform accountable.
+Contact our lawyers today to learn more about filing a TikTok harm lawsuit.

 Written and edited by our team of expert legal content writers and reviewed and approved by Attorney Matthew Bergman